Get Out of Debt

 This may sound scary, but negotiating with creditors can be a game-changer.
 Call them up and explain your situation.
 They may be willing to work with you to develop a payment plan that fits your budget.
 You can also ask for a lower interest rate, saving you thousands in the long run.

-• Did you know?: According to recent Lending Tree study, 8 in 10 people who asked for a lower credit card APR successfully got one.
+• Did you know?: According to a recent Lending Tree study, 8 in 10 people who asked for a lower credit card APR successfully got one.
 Negotiating with creditors can be intimidating, but it can also be a game-changer when paying off debt, as you could save thousands of dollars in the long run.

 Step 4: Prioritize Your Debts